-GTEFL has a Contract Service Agreement (CSA) offering called Star Information Plus (\SIP), which GTEFL witness Bailey asserts is a Type 2D. \SIP is in fact an end user offering, not the underlying facilities connecting the MSP switch to the operator tandem.
-GTEFL's current mobile interconnection tariff does not provide for a specific trunking facility to be leased by MSPs for connection between the operator tandem and the MSP switch, but it offers, under CSA authority, the operator services to the MSP's customers.
+GTEFL has a Contract Service Agreement (CSA) offering called Star Information Plus (SIP), which GTEFL witness Bailey asserts is a Type 2D.
+SIP is in fact an end user offering, not the underlying facilities connecting the MSP switch to the operator tandem.
+GTEFL's current mobile interconnection tariff does not provide for a specific trunking facility to be leased by MSPs for connection between the operator tandem and the MSP switch, but it offers, under CSA authority, the operator services to the MSP's

 According to McCaw witness Giannella, Type 2D trunks are more efficient and effective if a carrier has the traffic volumes to support the use of the facility.
-MSPs must subscribe to the trunks separately from LEC services being provided over them, in this case operator services.
+MSPs must subscribe to the trunks operator services.
 Based on witness Bailey's testimony, however, GTEFL does not appear to be charging for the trunking facilities.
 At least, GTEFL does not have a provision for an operator tandem facility connection.
-It would be inappropriate, and an unlawful application of their tariff, if GTEFL is offering the underlying tandem (Type 2D) connection free of charge or under its Contract Service Arrangement (CSA) authority, to its cellular customer.
-GTEFL's CSA authority is limited to the provision of \SIP, and does not extend to the underlying trunking facilities.
-GTEFL shall at a minimum, clarify its tariff to specify the facilities over which its \SIP offering is provided.
+It would be inappropriate, and an unlawful application of their tariff, if GTEFL is offering the underlying Service Arrangement (CSA) authority, to its cellular customer.
+GTEFL's CSA authority is limited to the provision of SIP, and does a minimum, clarify its tariff to specify the facilities.
+GTEFL shall at its SIP offering is provided.

 Aside from their general positions that rates should be negotiated, parties taking a position on this issue agree that the usage rates for Types 1, 2A, and 2D should be the same.
 Currently usage rates for these types of interconnection, where offered, are the same.
 Based on the absence in the record of a compelling rationale suggesting otherwise, they should continue to be so.
-Therefore, we find that the usage rate for Type 2D shall be the same as for Types 1 and 2A, where it is offered and where measuring capability exists.
-If the parties do not develop their own usage rate within 60 days following the final order in this case, the LECs shall file tariff revisions freezing the rate at its current level, and eliminating the link with access charges.
-Further, GTEFL shall clarify its mobile interconnection tariff to specify the facilities over which its \SIP offering is provided.
+Therefore, we find that the usage rate for Type 2D shall be the same as for Types 1 and 2A, where it is offered and where measuring rate within 60 days following the final order in this case, the LECs shall file tariff revisions freezing the rate at its current level, and eliminating the link with access charges.
+Further, GTEFL shall clarify its mobile interconnection tariff to specify the facilities over which its SIP offering is provided.